Japan’s post-Olympics stock bounce depends on controlling COVID-19

 "With the Olympics being held and cases increasing during that time, there’s the risk that the Suga government gets stuck with this image of having failed to control the pandemic,” said Tomoichiro Kubota, a senior market analyst at Matsui Securities Co. in Tokyo.

 Some investors are sounding the alarm for what this means for scenarios that assumed an autumn rebound.
-The Nikkei 225 is up less than 1% for the year, among the worst-performing developed-market benchmarks tracked by Bloomberg.
+The Nikkei 225 is up just 0.5% for the year, among the worst-performing developed-market benchmarks tracked by Bloomberg.

 "In the worst case, economists might have to rewrite the fall economic recovery scenario,” said Hiroshi Namioka, chief strategist at T&D Asset Management Co.
 "The approval rating for the Suga administration could fall further as the Olympics were held despite the surrounding issues, which could weigh on Japanese stocks.”